ksriram19/Network_Anomaly_Detection/README.md

     model.eval()
     ```
     - This model can be used in conjunction with the `AnomalyPredictor.ipynb` to classify network traffic data.

+## Getting the KDD Dataset
+The KDD Cup 1999 dataset is commonly used for network intrusion detection tasks.
+Here are the steps to obtain and prepare the dataset:

+### Download the Dataset
+Visit the UCI Machine Learning Repository and download the kddcup.data.gz file.

+### Prepare the Dataset
+#### Extract the Data:
+Extract the contents of kddcup.data.gz to obtain the kddcup.data file.

+#### Add Labels:
+The dataset includes labels for different types of attacks.
+You can find the label information in the kddcup.names file or directly from the dataset description.
+To use the dataset effectively, you might want to add labels to your data.

+#### Data Preprocessing:
+Depending on your model's requirements, you might need to preprocess the dataset.
+This can include handling missing values, encoding categorical features, and normalizing numerical features.

 ## Setting Up the Environment